Copyright 2008-2015 Nokia Networks

 ``ignore_case`` argument.
 Case-insensitivity can be enabled by using

-``ignore_case=True`` (see `Boolean arguments`) and it works recursively.
+``ignore_case=True`` and it works recursively.

-With dictionaries, it is also possible to use special values ``keys`` and
+With dictionaries, it is also possible to use special values ``KEYS`` and

-``values`` to normalize only keys or values, respectively.
+``VALUES`` to normalize only keys or values, respectively.
 These options

-themselves are case-insensitive and also singular forms ``key`` and
+themselves are case-insensitive and also singular forms ``KEY`` and

-``value`` are supported.
+``VALUE`` are supported.

 If a dictionary contains keys that normalize to the same value, e.g.